botlabs-gg/yagpdb-docs-v2/content/moderation/moderation-overview.md

 ### External Logging

-By default, YAGPDB will only log actions it takes, i.e. if you kick a user with the bot's `kick` command, it will log it, but not if you kick the user directly via the user context menu.
+By default, only actions performed through YAGPDB will be recorded in the mod-log.
+Hence, kicking a user using YAGPDB's `kick` command will result in a log entry, whereas kicking the user directly through Discord's context menu will not be recorded.
 Enabling external logging for different moderation actions (**10**), (**11**), (**12**) allows the bot to use the server Audit Log to retrieve moderation actions taken by other bots or other users.

 YAGPDB must have View Audit Log permissions to use this feature.

 ## Permissions Notice

-The moderation plugin, among other plugins, requires additional permissions to function properly.
+The moderation plugin requires additional permissions to function properly.
 The notice at the top of the screen (**14**) will inform you of the required permissions for the plugin and alert you if the bot is missing permissions.

 ## Moderation Tools